Munro Bagging

 A lot of planning goes into each of the hikes: making sure we have the right gear to keep ourselves safe and warm, figuring out if the Munro(s) are dog friendly (and if not, can I find someone to look after them while we're gone?), researching the route, downloading maps and planning out snacks.

 Walk Highlands is by far the best resource we have found for the routes, they come complete with ratings, starting points, route maps and photo descriptions to help along your way.
-My one nitpick is that it refreshes while you're out, and if you don't have signal you will lose the maps (not making that mistake again).
+My one nitpick is that it refreshes while you're out, and if you don't have a signal you will lose the maps (not making that mistake again).

-We've also made the mistake once so far in being underprepared with food and snacks, having a sandwich and packet of sweets between us before getting stuck in standstill traffic for 6 hours on our way home.
+We've also made the mistake once so far of being underprepared with food and snacks, having a sandwich and packet of sweets between us before getting stuck in standstill traffic for 6 hours on our way home.
 Thankfully a kind stranger shared a multi-pack of crisps with us so we wouldn't go hungry.

 Progress so far